-In a four year cycle we cover all the important elements of solid faith formation - including teaching, fellowship, fun, discussion and prayer – as well as looking at relevant issues that young people face.
+In a four year cycle we cover all the important elements of solid faith formation - including basic topics such as who Jesus is, how to read Scripture, what the Sacraments are, how we each have a Vocation to love God and others, how we can live social justice in our daily lives, and many others.
+We also look at relevant issues that young people face and how our faith can play a part.
 Life Teen prepares teenagers in Grades 8-12 for Confirmation in our parish, but friends often join us too.

 Please pray for the team and teens this year!

 If you'd like to find out more, please follow the links to the right of this page.

 Visit Catholic Leadership Academy to learn about an exciting new project in the field of Catholic youth leadership development.

 The project was initiated by St Michael’s Parishioners and is endorsed and supported by Archbishop Stephen Brislin.

 Oh, Heavenly Father, make me a better parent.
 Teach me to understand my children, to listen patiently to what they have to say, and to answer all their questions kindly.